githubpsyche/PCITpy/misc/jordan/January_23_2021.md

 Okay, let's get started.

 I'll maintain a list of issues to eventually address:
-- Percent format for script-based notebooks
+- ~~Percent format for script-based notebooks~~
-- Overview notebook for helper subsection
+- _Overview notebook for helper subsection_
-- Apparent circular dependencies depending on order of notebook scripts.
+- ~~Apparent circular dependencies depending on order of notebook scripts.~~
 - No clear workflow for iterative improvements
 - A world of code to add or test once I have that set up.
+- Maybe simulate data actually comes first along with a discussion of the data format: a data preparation notebook.

+### Circular Dependencies Issue
 We have already renamed each file.
 Let's reset the various libraries and htmls, and see if I can pull off a `make`.

 The error is reproduced for a few notebooks: